George Whinna Memorial Scholarship

 Applicant must:

-- Be at least a freshman in college at the time of application.
+-Be at least a freshman in college at the time of application.

-- Intend to major in a history-related field.
+-Applicant must be majoring in a history-related field.

 Specifications

-Academic performance will be given moderate consideration in the selection process.
+-Academic performance will be given moderate consideration in the selection process.

 Written Prompt